Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: Geodesic pairs

 \section{Geodesic pairs}

-A {\it Jordan curve} in $\C$ is a continuous, injective image of the unit circle.
+A {\it Jordan curve} in $\C$ is a continuous injective image of the unit circle in $\C$.
 A similar definition holds for curves in the extended plane, $\wC$, where continuity refers to the spherical metric in the Riemann sphere.
-If $D\subsetneq \C$ is a simply connected region then by the Riemann mapping theorem there is a conformal (i.e. one-to-one and analytic) map $\varphi$ of the unit disk $\D$ onto $D$.
-If $\partial D$ is a Jordan curve, then $\varphi$ extends to be a one-to-one and continuous map of $\overline \D$ onto $\overline D$ by Carath\'eodory's theorem.
+If $D\subsetneq \C$ is a simply connected region, then by the Riemann mapping theorem, there is a conformal (i.e. one-to-one and analytic) map $\varphi$ of the unit disk $\D$ onto $D$.
+If $\partial D$ is a Jordan curve, then $\varphi$ extends to be a one-to-one and continuous map of the closed disk $\overline \D$ onto $\overline D$ by Carath\'eodory's theorem.
 If $D$ is not bounded by a Jordan curve then we can view $\varphi$ as a one-to-one map of $\partial\D$ onto the prime ends of $\partial D \subset \wC$.
-Henceforth, $a\in \partial D$ shall mean that $a$ is a prime end in $\partial D$.
+Henceforth, $a\in \partial D$ means that $a$ is a prime end in $\partial D$.